mperham/blog/_posts/2016-06-24-profiling-crystal-on-osx.md

 profile with the --release flag when profiling your own non-trivial code so you are profiling the same binary as you run in production.

+Also note that Instruments supports a lot more modes that just the Time Profiler - it can track memory allocations, syscalls, and many other aspects.
+Play with it and see what modes are useful to you.

 In conclusion, profiling Crystal code is super easy due to Crystal leveraging the LLVM compiler.
 We can use LLVM-standard tools rather than needing custom profiling APIs and runtime support.